EyeCon/therapist/README.rst

    doAssert message.get == expected

-Many more examples are available in the source code and in the nimdoc for the various functions.
+Many more examples are available in the source code and in the nimdoc_ for the various functions.

 Notes on parsing
 ----------------

 - There are three types of argument:
     - Positional Arguments (declared in variants as `<value>`) whose value is determined by the order of arguments provided
     - Optional Arguments (declared in variants as `-o` or `--option`) which may take an argument or simply be counted
     - Commands (declared in variants as `command`) which start a subparser, which may take different options
-- Options may be interleved with arguments, so `markup input.txt -o output.html` is the same as `markup -o output.html input.txt`
+- Options may be interleaved with arguments, so `markup input.txt -o output.html` is the same as `markup -o output.html input.txt`
 - If an argument has been seen `arg.seen` will return `true`.
 If not, it will be set to the default value, unless an environment key has been provided (and the value is set in the environment), in which case